gravity-zero/data_checker/README.md

    - is_date
    - greater_than (works with dates, numerics or int values)
    - lower_than (works with dates, numerics or int values)
+   - error_message (set an error on failure)
+   - alias (change the default data_name to compose a more explicit with the error array)
    - is_string
    - max_lenght
    - min_lenght